Multiple twins in permutations: Proof of Theorem

-It remains to incorporate the above procedure into an iteration loop and make sure that obtained $r$-twins can be concatenated into a long one.
+It remains to incorporate the above procedure into an iteration loop and make sure that the obtained $r$-tuplets can be concatenated into a long one.
 Let $\pi$ be a permutation of $[n]$.
-In the first step of the procedure, take $A^1$ to be the set of first $(2r-1)N$ elements of $\pi$ and let $\pi^1$ be the sub-permutation of $\pi$ consisting of the first $|A^1|$ elements.
-By the above described argument we find $2M$-narrow $r$-twins $(x_1^{(j)},\dots,x_k^{(j)})$, $j=1,\dots,r$ of length $k$ in $\pi^1$.
+In the first step of the procedure, take $A^1$ to be the set of the first $(2r-1)N$ elements of $\pi$ and let $\pi^1$ be the sub-permutation of $\pi$ consisting of the first $|A^1|$ elements.
+By the above described argument we find a $2M$-narrow $r$-tuplet $(x_1^{(j)},\dots,x_k^{(j)})$, $j=1,\dots,r$ of length $k$ in $\pi^1$.
 We then remove from $[n]$ the set

-Note that this set has size at most $(2r-1)N+k(2M)\le 2rN$.
+Note that this set has size at most $(2r-1)N+k(2M)\le (2r+1)N$.

 Now, we consider the truncation of $\pi$ to the remaining elements and the set $A^2$ of its leftmost $(2r-1)N$ elements.
-Repeating the above procedure mutatis mutandis, we obtain another $2M$-narrow $r$-twins $(y_1^{(1)},\dots,y_k^{(r)})$, which, owing to the truncation, satisfy the conditions for proper concatenation with $(x_1^{(j)},\dots,x_k^{(j)})$, $j=1,\dots,r$, spelled out in Subsection~\ref{subsec:prep}.
-This procedure can be continued as long as there are at least $(2r-1)N$ elements left, that is, it can be repeated at least $n/(2rN)=M/(2r)$ times, yielding at the conclusion $r$-twins in $\pi$ of length a least
+Repeating the above procedure mutatis mutandis, we obtain another $2M$-narrow $r$-tuplet $(y_1^{(1)},\dots,y_k^{(r)})$, which, owing to the truncation, satisfies the conditions for proper concatenation with $(x_1^{(j)},\dots,x_k^{(j)})$, $j=1,\dots,r$, spelled out in Subsection~\ref{subsec:prep}.
+This procedure can be continued as long as there are at least $(2r-1)N$ elements left.
+Thus, it can be repeated at least $\tfrac n{(2r+1)N}=\tfrac M{2r+1}$ times, yielding at the conclusion an $r$-tuplet in $\pi$ of length a least